CSE 490R Course Review

 controlnode.py: main script

-1. Define Subscribers to pose and path infos; Publishers for visualization and Services for reset
+1. Defines Subscribers to pose and path info; Publishers for visualization and Services for reset

-2. Enter main program when initial pose is set and controller is ready.
-Get pose and reference pose, get next control and publish to /vesc/high_level/ackermann_cmd_mux/input/nav_0 topic.
+2. Enters the main loop when the initial pose is set and the controller is ready.
+Gets the current pose and reference pose, calculates the next control command, and publishes it to the /vesc/high_level/ackermann_cmd_mux/input/nav_0 topic.

 runner_script.py: